JonathanOmisore/jonathanomisore.github.io/about.markdown

 ---

 ## Research interests:
-My primary research interest is theoretical computer science, meaning I am interested in investigating areas related to the mathematical and philosophical foundations of computer science, including  mathematical logic (particularly type theory and modal logic), formal languages, and automata theory.
+My primary research interest is theoretical computer science.
+I am interested in investigating areas related to the mathematical and philosophical foundations of computer science, including  mathematical logic (particularly type theory and modal logic), formal languages, and automata theory.
 I am also interested in creating computational models of cognitive science and artificial life to explain how agents reason and interact with each other.

 <!---